-\subsection{\texttt{ALeRCE} Data Processing}
+\subsection{\texttt{ALeRCE} data processing}

-The Automatic Learning for the Rapid Classification of Events (\texttt{ALeRCE}) pipeline ingests transient data from the Zwicky Transient Facility (ZTF) alert stream, which uses a combination of different ML techniques to classify different types of transients \citep{ALeRCE_api}. \texttt{ALeRCE} processes this data firstly by using the information in the ZTF alerts about objects surrounding the transient, and this information is then cross-matched with other catalogs.
+The Automatic Learning for the Rapid Classification of Events (\texttt{ALeRCE}) pipeline ingests transient data from the Zwicky Transient Facility (ZTF) alert stream, which uses a combination of different ML techniques to classify different types of transients \citep{ALeRCE_api}.
+The \texttt{ALeRCE} pipeline processes data firstly by using the information in the ZTF alerts about objects surrounding the transient, and this information is then cross-matched with other catalogues.
 As new transients are detected, ZTF uses a stamp-based classification system, which comprises a rotationally invariant convolutional neural network.
-One of five labels (SN, active galactic nuclei (AGN), variable star (VS), asteroid or bogus) is assigned to the new transient \citep{stamp}.
-ZTF alert data then undergoes pre-processing, where the magnitudes of the object are corrected.
-Light curves of detected transients are examined for features to narrow the classification to one of 15 classes using various classification models.
-The supernovae classes that are included are SN Ia, SN Ibc, SN II and super luminous (SL) SNe \citep{san}.
-Classifications of transients from their light curves are made with a minimum of six detections obtained in either the \textit{g} or the \textit{r} band.
+One of five labels -- SN, active galactic nuclei (AGN), variable star (VS), asteroid, or bogus -- is assigned to the new transient \citep{stamp}.
+The ZTF alert data then undergo pre-processing, where the magnitudes of the object are corrected.
+Light curves of detected transients are examined for features in order to narrow the classification to one of 15 classes using various classification models.
+The SNe classes that are included are SN Ia, SN Ibc, SN II, and super luminous (SL) SNe \citep{san}.
+The classifications of transients from their light curves are made with a minimum of six detections obtained in either the \textit{g} or the \textit{r} band.